batuksk1912/eks-demo/README.md

     curl -I https://app.baturaykayaturk.com
     ```

-   ✅ You should see `HTTP/2 200` and the Bitnami NGINX welcome page.
+   ✅ You should see `HTTP 200 or 301` and the NGINX welcome page.

 ---